What Does ‘Pending’ Mean In Real Estate?

 The Bottom Line: Pending Purchases Aren’t Final

-If you’re just starting the home buying process, the best thing you can do is to start the mortgage process today.
-Get your financial affairs in order and get preapproved for a mortgage.
-That way, when you reach the pending process on your dream home, you’ll ensure the process goes smoothly.
+If you’re just starting out in your home buying journey, the best thing you can do is to start the approval process today.
+Get your financial affairs in order and find a mortgage that fits your budget.
+That way, when you reach the pending process on your dream home, you’ll ensure the rest of the deal goes smoothly.

 Viewing 1 - 3 of 3